nickeubank/unifyingdatascience/docs/html/_sources/index.rst.txt

 Hello, and welcome to the course site for Duke IDS 701!

-The first portion of the course will provide an application-focused introduction to *causal inference*, the art and science of using statistical data to make causal statements about the world.
-Our approach will be rooted in the potential outcomes framework, and will cover a range of methods of statistical inference including randomized experiments, pre-post analysis, differences-in-differences, and instrumental variables.
-In addition, we will also discuss concepts like the distinction between internal and external validity, and the limitations of estimating Average Treatment Effects.
+A two part course.
+The first portion of the course provides an application-focused introduction to causal inference.
+This portion of the course introduces the potential outcomes framework and methods of causal statistical inference including randomized experiments, pre-post analysis, and differences-in-differences through both readings and hands-on exercises.
+We pay particular attention to concepts like internal and external validity, and the limitations of estimating Average Treatment Effects.

-In the second portion of the course, we will turn to the fundamental task of the data scientist: executing a full data science project from conceptualization through planning and execution.
-In particular, we will introduce a question-first, backwards design framework for systematically designing a data science project.
-Through exercises, students will practice each step of this approach, from working with stakeholders to properly articulate the problem they are seeking to address, to picking a question (which, if answered, will help the stakeholder solve their problem), selecting the appropriate methodological approach to answering that question, and developing a concrete strategy for generating an answer.
+The second portion of the course is focused on learning to execute a full data science project from conceptualization through execution and presentation.
+I introduce a question-first, backwards design framework for systematically designing a data science project.
+Through exercises, students practice each step of this approach, from working with stakeholders to properly articulate the problem they are seeking to address, to picking a question (which, if answered, will help the stakeholder solve their problem), selecting the appropriate methodological approach to answering that question, and developing a concrete strategy for generating an answer.

-In addition to completing a number of exercises related to project design, over the semester students will conduct a complete data science project themselves.
-Data science is a fundamentally applied field, and there is no substitute for learning to put these project design principles into action through practice.
-These projects will be developed incrementally over the course of the semester with instructor guidance.
-By the end of the semester, students will have picked a topic area, developed a (tractable) question, decided what an answer to that question would actually look like, developed a work plan for generating that answer, and executed and presented their project, and then iterated the project based on feedback from their initial presentation.
+In addition to completing a number of exercises related to project design, over the semester students conduct a complete data science project themselves.
+Data science is a fundamentally applied field, and there is no substitute for learning to put project design principles into action through practice.
+These projects are developed incrementally over the course of the semester with instructor guidance.
+By the end of the semester, students will have picked a topic area, developed a (tractable) question, decided what an answer to that question would actually look like, developed a work plan for generating that answer, executed and presented their project, and then iterated the project based on feedback from their initial presentation.
 For MIDS students, this will serve as a "capstone-project with training wheels" to prepare students for their second-year Capstone projects with external partners.
-And this project should provide all students with a portfolio piece they can present to potential future employers.
+This project also provides all students with a portfolio piece they can present to potential future employers.

 Throughout the course, we will also be consistently returning to a few themes, chief among them the importance of developing a skeptical mindset.
 This is a core data science skill, but one that students do not always have the opportunity to practice.
 In this course, we will discuss *and practice* approaching our data, our code, our statistical models, our problem statements, and the work of others from a constructive but skeptical perspective.